EarthByte/pyBacktrack/docs/pybacktrack_stratigraphy.rst

 of the submerged oceanic or continental crust.

 The difference between backtracking and backstripping is whether recorded paleo-water depths are recorded in the drill site file.
-When there are no recorded paleo-water depths, :ref:`backtracking <pygplates_backtrack>` uses a known model of tectonic subsidence (oceanic or continental) to determine the unknown paleo-water depths.
+When there are no recorded paleo-water depths, :ref:`backtracking <pybacktrack_backtrack>` uses a known model of tectonic subsidence (oceanic or continental) to determine the unknown paleo-water depths.
-Conversely, when there is a record of paleo-water depths, :ref:`backstripping <pygplates_backstrip>` uses these known paleo-water depths to determine the unknown history of tectonic subsidence.
+Conversely, when there is a record of paleo-water depths, :ref:`backstripping <pybacktrack_backstrip>` uses these known paleo-water depths to determine the unknown history of tectonic subsidence.

-.. _pygplates_stratigraphy_backtracking_versus_backstripping_sites:
+.. _pybacktrack_stratigraphy_backtracking_versus_backstripping_sites:

 Backtracking versus backstripping sites
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^